ericanoronha/ericanoronha/README.md

 # Hello!
 I'm **Erica Noronha**, a Brazilian front-end developer based in Rio de Janeiro.
 Currently on my final year of college, where I go to for Information Systems.
 You can read more about my final project [here](https://github.com/ericanoronha/TCC).
 I'm keen on supporting diversity initiatives and attending to events that help to create a more inclusive community.
+For the last 4 years I have been getting experienced in many technologies such as JavaScript frameworks and libs, WordPress CMS, VTEX SaaS and more yet I'm always open to learn new stuff. :relaxed:

 Welcome to my GitHub page ![:)](https://portfolio.ericanoronha.repl.co/img/s2.gif)